moloco/docs/van-sdk/s2s.md

 P-Event
 > https://tracker-us.adsmoloco.com/tracking/post_p?p=%s

-Where `%s` part is an bas64 encoded journal event string value which will be described below.
+Where `%s` part is an base64-encoded journal event string value which will be described below.

 #### O-Event
 This event type is used for an (good) 'outcome' of ad-event.
 In our analogy, an event of this type is like registration of a company.